-I was reading book 12 Rules for Life: An Antidote to Chaos.
-It’s good but I don’t find it very good.
+I was reading the book 12 Rules for Life: An Antidote to Chaos.
+It’s okay, but I don’t find it very good.
 If you read nothing like this before, you may like it.
 Or may not because what I mostly don’t like about this book is the style.
 For me, it’s too long and not fun to read.
 Many parts boring, I would say.

 Anyway, it doesn’t mean there aren’t good thoughts!
 The best one I will definitely remember is that thinking is hard.